-The first surprise hit of the year and a movie which benefits from you not having seen the trailer or heard anything at all from it.
+The first surprise hit of the year and a movie that benefits from you not having seen the trailer or heard anything at all from it.
 The Trailer kinda ruins a part of the movie but that doesn’t diminish the movie.
 It’s a clever twist on the horror genre and adds social commentary to it.

 6. Star Wars: The Last Jedi

 This one was actually kind of a mixed bag after my first viewing.
-There are some things that bothered but then there are other things which blew me away and are some of the best Star Wars moments ever.
+There are some things that bothered but then there are other things that blew me away and are some of the best Star Wars moments ever.
 After the second viewing the things that bothered me stayed but bothered me less and the awesome moments just became even better and I’ve got goosebumps.
-No movie this year achieved that, therefore it deserves a place on this years top ten list.
+No movie this year achieved that, therefore it deserves a place on this year's top ten list.

-Raw is probably the movie that stayed with me the longest and the most controversial movie on this years list.
+Raw is probably the movie that stayed with me the longest and the most controversial movie on this year's list.
 But that movie caught me so off guard and I’ve kept thinking about it for days.
 It was such a unique experience and I would just love to see it again with someone to discuss it further.
 If you get the chance I recommend watching it, just don’t eat anything before, some things might be too strong for certain people.

 4. Guardians of the Galaxy Vol. 2